Planar pseudo-geodesics and totally umbilic submanifolds: A generalization of Theorem

 It is clear that, since $x \mapsto\langle A(x),x\rangle$ is a continuous function $ \mathbb{S}_{p}^{m-1} \to \mathbb{R}$, only one of these sets can be nonempty.
 This proves that $M$ is umbilic at $p$. \end{proof}

-\section{A generalization of Theorem \ref{SecondTH}}
+\section{A generalization of Theorem~\ref{SecondTH}}

-We finally present a generalization of Theorem \ref{SecondTH} to the case where the codimension is arbitrary.
+We finally present a generalization of Theorem~\ref{SecondTH} to arbitrary codimension.
 To this end, let us first recall the notion of (totally) isotropic immersion, as introduced by O'Neill in \cite{oneill1965}. \begin{definition} Let $\iota \colon M \hookrightarrow Q$ be an isometric immersion.
 We say that $\iota$ is \textit{isotropic at $p\in M$} if $\langle \alpha(x,x), \alpha(x,x) \rangle =\lambda_{p} $ for all unit vectors $x\in T_{p}M$.
 In particular, if $\iota$ is isotropic at every point $p\in M$, then $\iota$ is called a \textit{totally isotropic} immersion.
 A totally isotropic immersion is \textit{constant isotropic} if $\lambda_{p}$ is constant on $M$. \end{definition}

 \begin{theorem} If the extrinsic shape of every geodesic of $M$ is planar, then $\iota$ is totally isotropic.
 In particular, if the extrinsic shape of every geodesic of $M$ is a circle, then $\iota$ is a non-totally geodesic constant isotropic immersion. \end{theorem}